-To avoid audio choppy issues during the audio call or meeting, users are recommended not to perform the following tasks:
+To avoid audio choppy issues during the audio call or meeting, it is recommended that you do not perform the following tasks:

 - Move the application window frequently or quickly. - Scroll down the Microsoft PowerPoint slide, Word document, Excel sheet, or a website page frequently or quickly. - Play a video in an ICA session frequently.